msil2/TAMU-CyberSec/National Cyber League 2022 Spring Season/Prerequisite Challenges/Forensics/Stegosaurus/README.md

 <img width="801" alt="Screenshot 2022-02-04 232955" src="https://user-images.githubusercontent.com/99063625/152630106-877b3e9f-b5ce-4923-8e79-6558e5532022.png">

 Using forensics skills, e.g., educated guesses, find a password and a [steganography tool](https://aperisolve.fr/) that can reveal a message hidden in the image.
+Images run through a steganography tool often need a password in order to be cracked.

 ![image](https://user-images.githubusercontent.com/99063625/157351700-d1bd8dc8-983d-41a1-8d74-b85676c2194d.png)